 Hostesses are people who greet people in restaurants or other places of service.
 They welcome patrons and strive to provide a positive experience for customers and clients.
 Hostesses typically take phone calls, handle schedules or seating arrangements, and provide customers and clients with general information.

-Several trends are emerging from the industry’s attempts to create new recipes for success in a post-pandemic world.
+Several trends emerged from the industry’s attempts to create new recipes for success in a post-pandemic world.

-As limitations on restaurant capacity continue, restaurateurs are finding new ingredients to spice up their customers’ dining experiences.
-Many of those include increased eating at home options.
-While there is bad news, CNN Business reported that 17 percent of U.S. restaurants have permanently closed, not all indicators are negative; chefs and restaurateurs are, after all, innovators.
+As limitations on restaurant capacity continue, restaurateurs sought new ingredients to spice up their customers’ dining experiences.
+That included increased eating at home options.
+While there was bad news —CNN Business reported that 17% of U.S. restaurants permanently closed — not all indicators were negative; chefs and restaurateurs are, after all, innovators.

-All that at-home cooking has left some people craving that indoor dining experience.
-A whopping 83 percent of adults say they are not eating out as often as they would like, according to the National Restaurant Association.
-That means that once they are able to, a large number of diners will be back in restaurants.
+All that at-home cooking left some people craving the indoor dining experience.
+That meant that once they were able to, a large number of diners were back in restaurants.

 One trend that is here to stay is outdoor dining, so you may find that instead of standing inside the restaurant door waiting for diners to enter, you’re greeting them at the curb, where, perhaps you are also delivering orders taken on a mobile app.

-You’re in a tough business right now, but restaurants are not going to go away, so keep your eyes on your future!
+No matter how tough the business gets, the pandemic proved that restaurants are not going to go away, so keep your eyes on your future

 A host or hostess is the face of the restaurant.
 Your guest interactions will leave an impression on customers.
-In addition to in-person greetings, you may be charged with answering phone calls or text messages to take dining reservations or answer questions about safety protocol.
-It is here and only here that you have the opportunity to get a little creative.
+In addition to in-person greetings, you may be charged with answering phone calls or text messages to take dining reservations or answer questions about the restaurant.
+It is here in the resume profile, and only here, that you have the opportunity to get a little creative.

 First, create a list of the top qualities that make you a great host or hostess.
 This list will also help you with your skills section.